Tsuyoshi Ogashiwa

-Tsuyoshi Ogashiwa (小柏 剛, Ogashiwa Tsuyoshi) is a Japanese professional footballer who plays as a forward for FC Tokyo.
+Tsuyoshi Ogashiwa (小柏 剛, Ogashiwa Tsuyoshi) is a Japanese professional footballer who plays as a forward for club FC Tokyo.

 Primarily known for his time at Hokkaido Consadole Sapporo, Ogashiwa moved to FC Tokyo in 2024.

 Career

 Born in Gunma Prefecture, Ogashiwa started playing football with local club Fanaticos, becoming top goalscorer for them in multiple tournaments.
 He later joined Omiya Ardija's youth sides and won the JFA Premier Cup in his third year, which was the first cup in Omiya Ardija Youth's history.
 He later joined Meiji University, where he played regularly and scored consecutive goals in the quarterfinals and semifinals of the Universiade tournament.

 In February 2020, Ogashiwa was invited on a four day practice by Hokkaido Consadole Sapporo, where he impressed.
 On 26 March 2020, he signed a provisional contract with the club, and would join the team from the 2021 season.
 On 22 July 2020, he was registered as a specially designated player for the 2020 season.
 On 27 February 2021, Ogashiwa started in the first game of the 2021 J1 League, becoming the first homegrown player of Hokkaido Consadole Sapporo in 9 years to start in the opening game of a season since Tatsuki Nara.
 He scored his first J League goal against Vegalta Sendai on 24 April 2021, scoring in the 55th minute.
 In August 2021, Ogashiwa scored the equalizer in three consecutive games.

 On 25 December 2023, Ogashiwa was announced at FC Tokyo on a permanent transfer.